The 86 Season 2 release date has been confirmed to be on October 2, 2021, the Fall 2021 anime season.

 The first season of the 86 anime TV series was originally intended to be released in 2020 but was delayed to Spring 2021 due to the COVID-19 pandemic.
 The official website’s Blu-Ray/DVD page shows a total of 11 episodes released as four-disc volumes for Season 1.

 This information isn’t 100 percent confirmed yet.
-Based on the pacing of the light novels that the anime is based on, it was previously predicted that 86 Eighty-Six Part 2 would have around 13 episodes.
+Based on the pacing of the light novels that the anime is based on, it was previously predicted that 86 Eighty-Six Season 2 would have around 13 episodes.

 The first season of the 86 anime TV series was co-produced by Japanese animation Studio A-1 Pictures and Studio Shirogumi.
 A-1 Pictures is best known for recent anime such as Sword Art Online, The Seven Deadly Sins (which switched to Studio DEEN starting with Season 3), and the Kaguya-sama: Love is War anime.